HEAVEN IS A GRATEFUL MIND

-“One person told me and I will never forget this.
-She said that heaven is a grateful mind.
-I was diagnosed in ‘95 with Hepatitis C and when the question was asked ‘how long do I have to live?’
-They said anywhere six months to 30 years.
-I thought at that time it was this stamp on my forehead.
-That I am mortal and that everything I had done to this point was basically in preparation for that graphic reality of me leaving this body.
-So I’m basically grateful for for the opportunity that I’ve had to associate with Srila Prabhupada and to see not only his life, but I was also there at his passing.
-To see how a person can live a life, a satisfying life, without any real material amenities.
-I also saw how he left, how he died….and in the same mood.
+“One person told me—and I will never forget this—that heaven is a grateful mind.
+I was diagnosed in 1995 with hepatitis C. When the question was asked, ‘How long do I have to live?’ the answer was six months to 30 years.
+I thought it was a stamp on my forehead—I am a mortal and everything I had done to that point was basically in preparation for the graphic reality of me leaving this body.
+I’m grateful for the opportunity to have associated with Srila Prabhupada, to see his life, and to be there at his passing.
+I saw how a person can live a life, a satisfying life, without any real material amenities.
+I also saw how he left, how he died… and in the same mood.
 So I’m grateful for that.”

 I once had a psychiatrist describe me as “a young man who wasn’t happy about much.”
 Being ungrateful was a horrible way to live, yet I lived that life for many years.
 Little did I know that I was suffering from a disease of the mind that kept me locked into a negative life.
 Little did I know that most of my problems were of my own making.
 At age 36, I started hanging around a group of friends who loved me unconditionally and who saw the very best parts of me.
 I, in turn, became more loving and grateful.
 Over time, I realized I was indeed loveable and imperfectly perfect.